 The procedure itself will depend largely on how you decide to proceed after the implant is removed.
-In all cases Dr. Bajaj will keep the incision as small as possible to minimize scarring.
-During the consultation she will gladly walk you through the specific steps for your surgery and what they entail.
+During the consultation, she will gladly walk you through the specific steps for your surgery and what they entail.

 After the Procedure

-The cost of breast implant removal surgery is variable and will depend on your aesthetic and health-related preferences.
-During your initial consultation Dr. Bajaj will explain in detail the pricing for each respective procedure so you can make an informed decision with respect to both your body and your wallet.
+The cost of breast implant removal surgery will depend on your aesthetic and health-related preferences but can range in price between $9000-$12,000; this price includes your pre-and post-operative care, anesthesia fees, facility fees, and surgeon’s fees.
+During your initial consultation, Dr. Bajaj will explain in detail the pricing for each respective procedure so you can make an informed.